What is the NWTF?

 According to many state and federal agencies, the restoration of the wild turkey is arguably the greatest conservation success story in North America's wildlife history.

-Through vital partnerships with state, federal and provincial wildlife agencies, the NWTF and our members have helped restore wild turkey populations throughout North America, spending more than $412 million to conserve nearly 17.25 million acres of habitat.
+We have spent more than $412 million to conserve nearly 17.25 million acres of habitat.

 That area is larger than the state of West Virginia.